rhysmoggs/ms1-bakes-by-noemie/README.md

 ## Building the Website
 Folllowing is the process on how I approached and built the website.
 I began with creating the file and folder setup/ and then added content to each file, starting with the index.html
+Used relative units (rem, check if I used others or need to adjust some) where applicable to ensure the webiste was proportional through all screen sizes.
+This provides consistency, familiarity and ease-of-use to the websites visitors and ensures the website remains stylistically sound.

 ### index.html
 started with default htmls through ! + tab or !bcpn? for bootstrap filler for ... added links and scripts to bootstrap and all necessary plugins, fontawesome, google fonts